pravega/pravega/documentation/src/docs/streamCuts.md

 As you may already know, a Pravega stream is formed by one or multiple parallel segments for storing/reading events.
 A Pravega stream is elastic, which means that the number of parallel segments may change along time to accommodate fluctuating workloads.
 That said, a `StreamCut` represents a consistent position in the stream.
-It essentially contains a set of segmentand offset pairs for a single stream which represents the complete keyspace at a given point in time.
+It essentially contains a set of segment and offset pairs for a single stream which represents the complete keyspace at a given point in time.
 The offset always points to the event boundary and hence there will be no offset pointing to an incomplete event.